-It might probably be just me, but despite my love and appreciation for anything fashion, shopping for clothes has always been a chore (if not a nightmare), for a big girl like me.
-Believe it or not, about 90% of my wardrobe to this day are hand-me-downs from my sis or something my mom purchased for me.
-Despite that, my wardrobe actually works because as years passed, I’ve carefully selected and trimmed down my clothing to what actually flatters my shape and what actually makes me feel really good.
+Despite my love and appreciation for anything fashion, shopping for clothes has always been a chore, if not a nightmare, for a big girl like me.
+Believe it or not, about 90% of my wardrobe to this day are hand-me-downs from my sis or mom.
+Despite that, my wardrobe actually works because as years passed, I’ve carefully selected and pared down what I own to what flatters my shape and what looks good on me.
 My style is usually something that embraces and accentuates my curves and assets right, while looking a little older than my age to have a contrast with my baby-looking face.

 Examine your body

 (or learning which parts you need to show off)

 In a day, I typically spend a total of around an hour in front of the mirror when I have to get dolled up for going out.
 Looking at myself in the mirror has been a lot easier over the years but it was such a dragging experience before when my default was to find something to pick on.
 Typical woman mind.
 It can be a difficult first step but it is very essential.
 This will help you determine which body parts you like about yourself that you’re comfortable to show or flaunt, and which ones you feel need to be more out of the focus.
 Remember that the key word for this first step is observe, not judge.

 Do not cling to comfort zones to hide your body

 (or how baggy clothes is a big NO)